OutpostUniverse/op2ext/ReadMe.txt

  * Add ability to load vol files with any name into Outpost 2 from the root directory.
  * Deprecated function GetGameDir(char* buffer).
+ * Change public callable function InitMod to have a const char* variable - void InitMod(const char* iniSectionName)
  * Allow retrieving data from Outpost2.ini that is greater in size than 1024 characters.
  * Fix bug in SetSerialNumber function.
  * Improve error messages when Outpost 2 has difficulty loading a module or vol files.
- * Add an .ini module sample.
+ * Add an ini module sample.
  * Fix errors in console switch module sample.
  * Move external callable functions from public.h to op2ext.h.
  * Write a TestModule that is included with the project.
+ * Introduce C++11/14 practices into code base.

 Version 1.0.0